 The occasional shopper (1–2 packages a year)

 This is the row where Aramex Shop & Ship plays in its own league.
-Aramex operates its own last-mile delivery network in most of these markets, which means more predictable delivery, easier address resolution in residential neighborhoods, and an established customs paperwork process for the regional restricted-item lists.
-If you forward 5+ packages a year and you live in one of Aramex's deep-coverage markets, Shop & Ship is the default choice.
-The caveats: volumetric weight billing makes bulky packages expensive, the annual fee is non-refundable, and restricted items in Saudi Arabia and the UAE can get stuck without clear recourse.
-For occasional shoppers (1–2 packages) the annual fee doesn't pencil out and Selectido or Stackry is cheaper.
-For high-value or fragile items where contents verification matters, Selectido's free hand-check and photos at intake are worth the higher per-package fee — you can see exactly what is in the box before you authorize international shipping.
+Aramex operates its own last-mile delivery network in most of these markets — more predictable delivery, easier address resolution in residential neighborhoods, and established customs paperwork for regional restricted-item lists.
+If you forward 5+ packages a year and live in one of Aramex's deep-coverage markets, Shop & Ship is the default.
+The caveats: volumetric weight billing on bulky packages, non-refundable annual fee, restricted items in KSA and UAE can get stuck without clear recourse.
+For 1–2 packages a year the annual fee doesn't pencil out.
+For high-value or fragile items where contents verification matters, Selectido's free hand-check and photos at intake are worth the higher per-package fee.

 The business buyer / bulk reseller

 You want consolidated freight, predictable per-pound rates, and the ability to ship large pallets.
 MyUS Premium is the most established option here.
 Shipito's freight options are also worth a look.
-Selectido is built for retail/consumer shipments, not pallet freight — we can do it but we are not the cheapest at scale.
+Selectido is built for retail/consumer shipments, not pallet freight — we can do it but we're not the cheapest at scale.

 The electronics shopper (laptops, phones, niche tech)